 Just one thing – go there when it’s bright, in the evenings and at night you can feel uncomfortable there.
 Even though I walked there after dark many times, it’s definitely not something I would recommend 😉

-Moreover, in Markiefki street Jerzy Kukuczka was born and lived and you can see his house there.
-He was a famous and one of the best high-altitude climbers.
-He climbed all eight-thousanders, many of them in winter and establishing new routes.
-He died trying to climb the South Face of Lhotse and his body remains buried there in an icy crevase until today.
+Moreover, on Markiefki Street Jerzy Kukuczka was born and lived and you can see his house there.
+He was famous and one of the best high-altitude climbers.
+He climbed all eight-thousanders, many of them in winter and established new routes.
+He died trying to climb the South Face of Lhotse and his body remains buried there in an icy crevasse until today.

 We have an amazing mural of him in Bogucice too – I will show you later on.